screen protectors for your camera’s LCD

 While these are all ingenious solutions to the problem, they just don’t have enough space around for the base of the radio trigger, whether the RadioPopper or PocketWizard.
 Others that I’ve seen that do allow for this, just don’t seem as sturdily built.

-The RPS Light Bar is quite sturdy, as you might see in this detail image of the hot-shoe mount:
+The RPS Light Bar with Four Accessory Shoes RS-3102 (vendor) is quite sturdy, as you might see in this detail image of the hot-shoe mount:

 [ updated: review of the Canon EF 8-15mm f/4L fisheye zoom ]